Our Mission: What We Do

 Two more videos are in development for release in 2010.
 For information about contracting with the Arcadia Institute for speaking engagements or to obtain a copy of any of our publications, please contact us.

 In 2010, the Arcadia Institute initialized the “Building a Community of Belonging Forum”, which brought individuals and organizations throughout Kalamazoo County together to discuss the idea of “inclusion”.
-The second annual Forum will be held March 16-17, 2011.
+The fifth annual Forum will be held March 20, 2014.

 The Arcadia Institute has been presenting our Community Participation Initiative at conferences around the state.
 In addition, we typically invite participants to present with us and share their perspective of how Community Participation has impacted their lives.